 - Conferences attended

-Make sure they fit the internship.
-Does the position want creativity and problem solving?
-Pick internship-on-resume accomplishments that prove those traits.
+Any of those feats will make your resume for internships stand out.
+Just make sure they fit the internship.
+Does the position require creativity and problem-solving?
+Pick accomplishments that prove those traits.

 Expert Hint: Employers believe you can do what you’ve already done.
 The closer your resume bullets to the internship’s responsibilities, the better.